ChrissyAFK/MesoProject/README.txt

 General Formula Calculator

 Context:
-The purpose of this program is to provide users with a tool to easily calculate interest, quadratic equations, or mean quickly and efficiently.
+The purpose of this program is to provide users with a tool to easily calculate interest, quadratic equations, mean, or geometric equations quickly and efficiently.
 This is important when solving higher level problems where you can save time by using a calculator instead of manually calculating the outcome which may introduce wrong answers.

 Description: